Escanor-LionSin/tanX_data_analysis/README.md

 docker-compose run task
 ```

-3. To run the tests:
+4. To run the tests:

 ```
 docker-compose run test
 ```
+If you want to run the task on a different dataset, then replace the orders.csv file with a dataset file of your choice.

+🗿